tyhopp/prpl/docs/content/origin-story.md

 The client-side experiment turned out fairly well and I turned my gaze to basic static site generation.
 If there is no prerendered HTML, the client-size systems could not work.
 I knew from experience that many static site generators have an extensive API that creates a large gap between hello world and a real world implementation.
-I to avoid that pitfall and have PRPL do just two things, abstractly speaking:
+I tried to avoid that pitfall and have PRPL do just two things, abstractly speaking:

 - Interpolate content into a template to output new pages